Once again some weeks ago, I had to upgrade an old Windows 7 notebook to Windows 10.

 - apply all available updates…

-- temporary move some huge user data folders.
+- temporary move of some huge user data folders.

 During my multiple attempts, I discovered that I can start the installation process by starting it manually from the downloaded cache.

 Look for ‘\esd\windows‘ folder (usually into your drive C), and start the setup program.

 I also found MS reference about the available command parameters.

 It will upgrade to Windows 10 importing all installed applications and all user data.